pvlvld/Usof-Backend/API_PROGRESS.md

 # TODO
 - [ ]  Remove target from validation errors
+- [ ]  Unsigned int for the AUTO_INCREMENT DB columns?

 # Auth
 - [x]  POST - /api/auth/register - registration of a new user, required parameters are [login, password, password confirmation, email]